What is endovascular coiling?

 If you are pregnant or think you may be pregnant, you should tell your healthcare provider.

-People who take anticoagulant (blood-thinning) medications, such as aspirin, coumadin (Warfarin), clopidogrel (Plavix), or others, should tell their doctor prior to the procedure.
-These medications may be stopped for one or more days prior to the procedure.
+People who take anticoagulant (blood-thinning) medicines, such as aspirin, warfarin, clopidogrel, or others, should tell their healthcare providers before the procedure.
+These medicines may be stopped for one or more days before the procedure.

 Because the procedure involves the blood vessels and blood flow of the brain, there is a risk for complications involving the brain.
 These complications may include: